 He said/She said Manipulation:

-In our family, Marc is well-versed in saying Mom said, or Dad said.
+In our family, David is well-versed in saying Mom said, or Dad said.
 If Dad says no, he will run screaming to Mom.
 If Mom says no, he knows better than to ask Dad.
 The key to success in dealing with this type of situation is to ensure that Mom and Dad have basic rules set-up for confronting this behavior.
-My wife and I decided after the first year of Marc doing this to us that we had enough.
+My wife and I decided after the first year of David doing this to us that we had enough.
 We set basic limits, that we would adhere to.
 Plus we set firm examples of things we would always say no to.
 Before we set limits, we struggled with resentment.
-Mom let Marc do this, or Dad let Marc do that.
+Mom let David do this, or Dad let David do that.
 When in actuality neither of us let him do anything.

 Now with a child that doesn’t have mental health issues, you may experience manipulation, however, when the child has these additional blessings, things become more challenging exponentially.

 [box type=”info” color=”yellow”]Set basic ground rules regarding what types of questions are automatic “no” answers.
 Also decide examples of “maybe” questions[/box]

 [box type=”info” color=”red”] Communication.
 Don’t close down communication because you are frustrated with how things are going.
 Talk with your spouse to ensure you are both on the same page.[/box]

 This one is unique, at least in our household.
 See David doesn’t feel sadness like most people.
 He lacks empathy.
 He was born without it.
 If he cries, it is because that is what his analysis of the situation tells him is appropriate as a response.
 Sad isn’t it?

 Yet, try as he might, he will attempt to use tears and “crying” to get what he wants.
 I think that all children do this to some extent, but we didn’t experience it very much with our other 4 children.